Professional profile and CV

-I am an editor of the journal Geoforum, and I have sit in the international editorial boards of the journals Global Environmental Change (2013-2015) and the Journal of Peasant Studies (ongoing).
-I am a member of the International Society for Ecological Economics, the International Association for the Study of the Commons, and the Association of American Geographers.
+I am an associate editor of the journals Geoforum and Ecology and Society, and I have sit in the international editorial boards of the journals Global Environmental Change (2013-2015) and the Journal of Peasant Studies (ongoing).
+I am a member of the Spanish Scientific Committee of UNESCO’s Man and Biosphere Programme and a member of the following academic societies: the International Society for Ecological Economics, the International Association for the Study of the Commons, and the Association of American Geographers.
 I co-authored the ‘Sustainable Development and Equity’ and ‘Agriculture, Forestry and Land-Use’ chapters of the 5th Assessment Report of Working Group III (Mitigation) of the Intergovernmental Panel on Climate Change (IPCC).